-These firms service a wide variety of businesses such as manufacturers, distributors, staffing companies and truckers.
+These firms service a wide variety of businesses such as manufacturers, distributors, staffing companies and transportation.
+As such, there are a number of trucking factoring companies and even online factors such as Fundbox and Bluevine.
 The business clients of these firms typically are high growth companies (often start-ups) that operate with limited financial information and have losses and even negative equity.

 Some of these companies offer advance rates up to 90% on qualifying invoices, bridge and loan refinancing.
 The typical contracts have a minimum of six months but can go up to three years.
 While long-term contracts are generally frowned upon by new customers, they can actually offer the best terms and lowest invoice factoring rates.
 That is, with the right factoring company of course.
 The wrong factor can turn a long term contract into a nightmare.

 There are certainly other factoring companies and alternative lenders in the state of New Jersey.
 We typically, prefer factors that are headquartered in the state since they understand the industry and are connected to resources that can serve their customers the best.
 These three companies are all headquartered in New Jersey and are members of the industry’s main trade association, the IFA.

 Ancillary invoice financing services include collection phone calls, lock box services, online reporting and credit monitoring for your clients.
 Your business can be funded in as early as one week from initial contact with factoring.
 Once approved, factoring invoices can provide funds same day.

 Their asset based lending solutions can improve cash flow and net working capital.
 Depending on the industry, ABL programs can tap inventory and equipment, as well as accounts receivable, as collateral.
 Often, ABL programs advance up to 50% on inventory and up to 80% on machinery and equipment.
 Keep in mind, some of these facilities may require a personal guarantor so make sure you conduct proper due diligence.